Shehili: Song information

 "Born to Survive", which received a video premiered on Loudwire, sees the band adopting tribal and guttural vocals.
 "Dance" tells the story of a Syrian dancer (Ahmad Joudeh) who maintains his activities even after receiving death threats from ISIS.
 The track is dedicated to "those who refuse to fall or to stop hoping, even in a world full of hatred and uncertainty".
 Joudeh has a tattoo on his neck which reads "Dance or Die", which inspired the originally planned title of the album, Dance of Death.
 "Dance" received a video and it is a continuation of Legacys "Believer".

 "Lili Twil" is a cover version of a 1970's Tunisian 'hit and "Mersal" features Tunisian-Bosnian singer Lotfi Bouchnak.
 The Japanese edition of the album includes a Japanese version of "Monster in My Closet".

 Reception

 Writing for Panorama magazine, Michela Vecchia commented that the band managed to blend its oriental elements with progressive metal music reminiscent of Dream Theater and Symphony X.

 Chris Martin from My Global Mind thought Shehili "feels more like the most logical progression from" Legacy and concluded by saying "Myrath continue to show themselves a [sic] one of the best bands going today in the Progressive Metal realm."

-Rock Out Stand Out's Lotty Whittingham rated the album 9/10 and called it "a remarkable journey that ought to be treasured and praised.
-It's one that provides true escapism.
-Judging from the strength of the album, it is more than safe to say MYRATH's legacy will live on."

 Writing for the German edition of Metal Hammer, Sebastian Kessler praised the band's "right balance" between melodic metal, progressive tendencies and Arabic elements and ultimately called Shehili "a gracefully orchestrated progressive metal album".